 Academy uniform includes clothing required for PE lessons.
 Each Academy has chosen a PE kit that is practical, comfortable and appropriate to the activity involved.
 Sex and race discrimination issues have also been considered.
 As with the regular Academy uniform, the governing body has considered the cost to parents when deciding on a policy for PE kit.
 Pupils must be able to remove their earrings before taking part in PE lessons.

-Plain white T-shirt – no logos, writing or pictures
+- Plain T-shirt in their house colour – no logos, writing or pictures

 If a pupil deliberately breaks the academy rules regarding uniform, a range of sanctions will operate, depending on whether the breach is a first, or recurrent, offence.
 Pupils should not be made to feel uncomfortable, nor discriminated against, because their parents cannot provide them with the correct uniform.

 Pupils not conforming to the uniform policy will be sent home to change.
-Parents/carers should consult the Pupil Support Worker (P.S.W.), Vice Principal, or Head of Academy, if there is an issue.
+Parents/carers should consult the Pupil Support Worker (P.S.W.), Vice Principal, or Principal, if there is an issue.